ktrout17/cloud-1/README.md

         - ONLY ONCE YOU ARE SATISFIED WITH THE WORDPRESS CONFIGURATION:
             - Change the 2 site URL fields in the General Wordpress settings to either point to your domain (if you're using one) or the reserved static IP.

         iv.
-Uncomment the 3 lines in each of the .htaccess and wp-config.php files that deal with HTTPS.
+IF USING A DOMAIN, uncomment the 3 lines in each of the .htaccess and wp-config.php files that deal with HTTPS.

 8. Shut down your wordpress instance
 9. Create a new custom image: